DanielArndt0/Talkio/README.md

 # 📱 Talkio

 **Talkio** is a real-time messaging app built with Flutter and Firebase.
-It supports private chats between users, auto-generated avatars, typing indicators, and a modern user experience.
+It enables private one-on-one chats, features auto-generated avatars, real-time typing indicators, push notifications, and provides a clean, modern user experience.

 ## 🚀 Features